wp-plugins/intelly-related-posts/readme.txt

 2. An example of a style that you can use
 3. Another example of a style that you can use
 4. Just another example of a style that you can use
 5. Our simple plugin configuration.
-So simple and so powerfull!
 6. An example of our plugin in action, related posts box are placed AUTOMATICALLY
 7. Or you can choose a custom article using shortcode